hydroxyhelium/PyMDP/README.md

 Almost all problems in Reinforcement Learning are theoretically modelled as maximizing the return in a Markov Decision Process.

 I plan to make my own implementation of RL modules in the future.
+Right now I'm trying to integrate this project with PyMongo.

 ## Here are the things left to do:-